pay360/mobilesdk-ios/README.md

 # Register

-You can sign up for a [Pay360 by Capita Explorer](https://developer.paypoint.com/payments/explore/#/register).
-This will give you access to a number of Pay360 by Capita products including the Mobile SDK in our MITE environment.
+You can sign up for a [Pay360 Explorer](https://developer.paypoint.com/payments/explore/#/register).
+This will give you access to a number of Pay360 products including the Mobile SDK in our MITE environment.

 MITE - Merchant Integration Test Environment - is a dedicated environment for merchants to explore our products and build their integration before go-live.